Aesop

 4. Scared

-2. What problem did the crow face with the jug of water?
+2. What did the crow find in the sand?

-3. Why couldn't the crow tip the jug over to get the water?
+3. Why couldn’t the crow drink the water from the pitcher at first?

-4. What idea did the crow have to get the water from the jug?
+4. What idea did the crow have to get the water?

-5. How did the crow finally manage to drink the water?
+5. How did the crow feel after drinking the water?

 1. How does the setting of the story contribute to the crow's initial problem?